NightWorldTeam/NWClient-DevTools/README.md

 # NWClient Build & Deploy

-Automated tools for building NightWorld libraries and deploying the output JARs to your Minecraft development environment.
+Automated tools for building NightWorld libraries (NWClient) and deploying the output JARs to your Minecraft development environment.

 ## Quick start